 It's an afternoon in Brighton in 2014.
 I stumble into the living room and blurt out these words to my roommates.
 Not, "Hey guys, how's it going?" but, "Where's my pills?"
 I look at each of them; all their faces are clenched.
 "You don’t remember?" one asks.
 I don't.

 "She's gone home, by the way, in case you were wondering," says another, disdainfully.
 "She" is my partner who was staying the night after traveling the length of the country to see me.
 The penny starts to drop: I've blacked out, again.
 I see a familiar collage of emotions on the faces of my friends; anger, worry, apathy.

-Earlier the previous day, the pills had arrived in the post, and after popping two of them the same old mantra that any benzo-head will recognise started going through my mind: "I'm not feeling anything."
-So it was down the hatch with two more – but clearly something was happening because I'd forgotten the imminent arrival of my partner.
+Earlier the previous day, the pills had arrived in the mail, and after popping two of them the same old mantra that any benzo-head will recognize started going through my mind: "I'm not feeling anything."
+So it was down the hatch with two more—but clearly something was happening because I'd forgotten the imminent arrival of my partner.

 After that, nothing.
 I have no recollection of the next few hours beyond a thought loop telling me I wasn't not feeling anything, before lurching over my bedside to eat more pills.